ahmed-khaled-4/ai-comment-generator/results.md

 ```
 Args:
-    a: first number to be added
+    a: first number for addition
-    b: second number to be added
+    b: second number for addition
 Returns:
     int: sum of two numbers
 ```